What is art therapy?

 To assist the process, the art therapist creates an environment in which emotions can be contained.
 This is achieved by maintaining boundaries which include:

 - meeting consistently at the same time and place, usually weekly, for each session.

 Art work can provide a valuable alternative to verbal communication as an image can depict experiences that are hard to put into words.
 This allows feelings normally disowned or unrealised to emerge.

 The image can hold these feelings.
 Also, as it is concrete, it acts as a record of the therapeutic process.
 For many it is easier to relate to the therapist through art work as it provides a focus for discussion, analysis and self-discovery.

 The aims of therapy

 The creative process is essentially one of personal discovery.
-Even without interpretation a change may begin to take place in the inner world of the client.
-Beyond this, however, the client and art therapist work together in trying to understand the artwork produced in the session.
+Even without interpretation a change may begin to take place in the inner world.
+Beyond this, however, work will occur with the art therapist in trying to understand the artwork produced in the session.